thonly-zukich/SelfAssessment/Skills/Programming.md

   - method: 🖐️ used
   - class: 🖐️ used
   - prototype: 🖐️ used
-  - event
+  - event: 👂 heard
-  - type: 🖐️ used
+  - type: 🙋 explained
   - primitive types: 👂 heard
-  - reference types
+  - reference types:
   - flag: 🖐️ used
   - lexical scope: 👂 heard
   - code block: 🖐️ used